usethesource/typepal/doc/TypePal/Solver/Solver.md

 /* Solver field */ void (value l, value r, FailMessage fmsg) requireSubType
 ```
 The function `requireSubtype` returns when the type of `l` is a subtype of `r`, otherwise the FailMessage is reported;
-it calls the user-provided function `getSubType`, see ((TypePal:Configuration)).
+it calls the user-provided function `getSubType`, see [Configuration]((TypePal:Configuration)).

 ### requireCompare
 ```rascal
 /* Solver field */ void (value l, value r, FailMessage fmsg) requireComparable
 ```
-The function `requireComparable` returns when the type of `l` is comparable with the type of `r`, otherwise the FailMessage is generated;
-it calls the user-provided function `getSubType`twice, see ((TypePal:Configuration)).
+The function `requireComparable` returns when the type of `l` is comparable with the type of `r`, otherwise the FailMessage is generated; it calls the user-provided function `getSubType`twice, see [Configuration]((TypePal:Configuration)).

 ### requireUnify
 ```rascal
 /* Solver field */ void (value l, value r, FailMessage fmsg) requireUnify
 ```
-The function `requireUnify just returns when the type of `l` can be unified with the type of `r`, otherwise the FailMessage is reported;
-it calls the user-provided functions `getSubType` and `getLub`, see ((TypePal:Configuration)).
+The function `requireUnify just returns when the type of `l` can be unified with the type of `r`, otherwise the FailMessage is reported; it calls the user-provided functions `getSubType` and `getLub`, see [Configuration]((TypePal:Configuration)).
 The bindings that may result from unification are effectuated when the enclosing require succeeds.

 ### requireTrue and requireFalse